-The latest application was lodged with the Town Planning Board on June 2 – the day before the government released its Lantau blueprint that stressed “conservation of Pui O wetland” as one of its prime conservation objectives.
+The latest application was lodged with the Town Planning Board on May 16.
+Just two weeks later the government released its Lantau blueprint that stressed “conservation of Pui O wetland” as one of its prime conservation objectives.
 But the report went no further than saying steps to conserve the ecologically sensitive site “are being explored.”

 The area under application takes an unusual shape for a caravan park, with two sections in the middle of the site excised.
 Three smaller sections beyond the main boundary are included, possibly for the hobby farm.

 The Pui O wetland, a marshy territory of around a dozen hectares between South Lantau Road and the coast, is not a natural wetland but is abandoned and previously heavily polluted agricultural land that has been regenerated by the presence of buffalo.
 The combination of buffalo waste and the churning of the soil by their hooves in the past 20 years has brought the wetland to life and created Lantau’s iconic tourist attraction.